Can You Mix Bleach And Baking Soda For Cleaning?

 What Cleaners Should Not Be Mixed With Bleach?

 Bleach is an essential part of cleaning routines in every home.
-It works as an excellent disinfectant and sanitizer and works to removes tough stains on fabrics and surfaces.
+It works as an excellent disinfectant and sanitizer and works to remove tough stains on fabrics and surfaces.
 Whenever you are working with bleach, you need to wear protective gear and read safety instructions on the bottle before use.
 One of the main instructions on your bleach package is you should never use bleach with other cleaners

 As discussed earlier, you can mix bleach and baking soda and get a better cleaning agent for your whites.
 So which cleaners should you never mix with bleach?
 Bleach should never be mixed with acids or products containing acids or ammonia.
 For example, most toilet cleaners contain acid, and when mixed with bleach, toxic gas is produced.
 Inhaling this gas can lead to health complications, and that’s why manufacturers always advise you not to mix them.
 Vinegar, lemon, and lime juice are also weak acids that react harmfully with bleach.
 Never mix them for cleaning in your home.